amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 #### Collecting logs

 The logs emitted by Dapr can be fed into a monitoring backend for analysis.
 A log collector is a component that collects logs from a system and  sends it to a monitoring backend.
 A popular log collector is [Fluentd][10].
 Check out the [How-To: Set up Fluentd, Elastic search and Kibana in Kubernetes](https://v1-rc2.docs.dapr.io/operations/monitoring/fluentd/) in the Dapr documentation.
-This article contains instructions for setting up Fluentd as log collector and the [ELK Stack][11] (Elastic Search and Kibana) as monitoring backend.
+This article contains instructions for setting up Fluentd as log collector and the [ELK Stack][11] (Elastic Search and Kibana) as a monitoring backend.

 ### Health status

 The health status of a service provides insight into its availability.
 Each Dapr sidecar exposes a health API that can be used by the hosting environment to determine the health of the sidecar.
-The API has 1 operation:
+The API has one operation:

 ```bash
 GET http://localhost:3500/v1.0/healthz
 ```

-The operation returns an HTTP status code:
+The operation returns two HTTP status codes:

-- 204: the sidecar is healthy
+- 204: When the sidecar is healthy
-- 500: the sidecar is not healthy
+- 500: when the sidecar isn't healthy

-When running in stand-alone mode, there is nothing that invokes the health API automatically.
-You can invoke the API though from your application code or a health monitoring tool.
+When running in stand-alone mode, the health API isn't automatically invoked.
+You can invoke the API though from application code or a health monitoring tool.

 When running in Kubernetes, the Dapr sidecar-injector automatically configures Kubernetes to use the health API for executing *liveness probes* and *readiness probes*.

 Kubernetes uses liveness probes to determine whether a container is up and running.
 If a liveness probe returns a failure code, Kubernetes will assume the container is dead and automatically restart it.
-This is one of the features of Kubernetes that increases the overall availability of your application.
+This feature increases the overall availability of your application.

 Kubernetes uses readiness probes to determine whether a container is ready to start accepting traffic.
-A pod is considered ready when all the containers it contains are ready.
-One of the ways readiness probes are used in Kubernetes, is to determine whether a Kubernetes service can direct traffic to a pod in a load balancing scenario.
-Pods that are not ready are automatically removed from the load-balancer.
+A pod is considered ready when all of its containers are ready.
+Readiness determines whether a Kubernetes service can direct traffic to a pod in a load-balancing scenario.
+Pods that aren't ready are automatically removed from the load-balancer.

-The liveness and readiness probes have several configurable parameters.
-They are configured in the container spec section of a pod's configuration file.
+Liveness and readiness probes have several configurable parameters.
+Both are configured in the container spec section of a pod's configuration file.
 By default, Dapr uses this configuration for each sidecar container:

 ```yaml
 livenessProbe: